Hoarding (economics): Market implications

+Prevention

 Government regulation

 Poster promoting the idea that price controls maintain affordability in times of scarcity.

 Not all hoarding is illegal; legal prohibitions often target behavior that could destabilize a market.

 A common procedure used to prevent speculators intending to hoard commodities is implementing price controls, in which limitations on the price that can be charged for a good or service is enforced.

 Price controls intend to maintain the affordability of a product even in times of scarcity, limiting the extent to which a products price can increase, hence constraining the potential profit generated from economic hoarding acts.

-Governments may also create agencies to monitor entities for hoarding behaviours, such as the Securities and Exchange Commission in the U.S., responsible for identifying and tracking potential speculators storing excessive commodities with intentions of manipulating a marketplace.
+Governments may also create agencies to monitor entities for hoarding behaviours, such as the U.S. Securities and Exchange Commission, which is responsible for identifying and tracking potential speculators storing excessive commodities with intentions of manipulating a marketplace.

 However, it is often difficult for regulators to distinguish when an act of hoarding is provoked by the intention to manipulate prices or by fearfulness of future events.

 Additionally, in some instances government intervention may lead to further instability in the market.

 The price limit set for products in price control roll outs are often lower than the predominant market price, which may result in suppliers being unwilling to sell their products.

 The subsequent decrease in supply will tend to an increase in demand, which can lead to the formation of underground markets where the product is illegally sold for a higher price.

 Price gouging is typically illegal, often defined by raising the prices of necessary goods after the declaration of a state of emergency.

-Prevention of hoarding
+Demurrage currency

 The German-Argentine economist Silvio Gesell argued that money should be forced to depreciate over time, in order to disincentivize hoarding and prevent rent-seeking.

 Gesell's experiences with the 1890 recession in Argentina lead him to believe that the durability and hoardability of traditional money impede its circulation: "When confidence exists, there is money in the market; when confidence is wanting, money withdraws".

 As a result, Gesell proposed demurrage currency, a new form of money that is intended to prevent hoarding and avoid disrupting the circular flow of income, goods, and services.